Porodična Manufaktura Crnog Hleba: Post breakup

+Slobodan Kuzmanović died on 26 January 2014.

 In 1994, the band's song "Nešto" ("Something") was released on Komuna compilation album Sve smo mogli mi: Akustičarska muzika (We Could Have Done All: Acoustic Music), which featured songs by Yugoslav acoustic rock acts.

-Slobodan Kuzmanović died on 26 January 2014.
-He was 61 years old.
+In January 2025, it was announced that PGP-RTS and Croatia Records would jointly release a compilation featuring all the tracks from Stvaranje, the songs from the band's 7-inch singles and, as a bonus, a 1972 live recording of the song "Nisam htjela nju".